-Strategy Number Strategy Action Legislative Goals Addressed tion System Policy Goals RCW 47.04.280(7 : Vitality, 2) Preservation, 3) Safety, 4) Mob 01 Share knowledge with external partners.
+Strategy Number Strategy Action Legislative Goals Addressed tion System Policy Goals RCW 47.04.280(† C Vitality, 2) Preservation, 3) Safety, 4) Mol 01 Share knowledge with external partners.
 1-A) Maintain active participation in the American Association of State Highway Transportation Officials (AASHTO) CAT Coalition, which is a national network to address critical program and technical issues associated with the nationwide deployment of connected and automated vehicles on streets and highways.
 Encourage sharing of materials and updates at regular intervals through online or in-person forum(s).
-Economic Vitality, Safety, Stewardship 1-B) Identify open data needs from the private and public sector and create a plan to address the gaps.
-1-BC Maintain active participation in the Governors Highway Safety Association (GHSA) and the Association of American Motor Vehicle Administrators (AAMVA), who have autonomous vehicle working groups and are striving to develop standards for issues related to AVs.
+Economic Vitality, Safety, Stewardship 1-B) Maintain active participation in the Governors Highway Safety Association (GHSA) and the Association of American Motor Vehicle Administrators (AAMVA), who have autonomous vehicle working groups and are striving to develop standards for issues related to AVs.
 Encourage sharing of materials and updates at regular intervals through online or inperson forum(s).
 1-C) Join the 5G Automotive Association to monitor industry activity.
 Encourage sharing of materials and updates at regular intervals through online or in person forum(s).
 1-D) Identify a list of national organizations, workgroups, committees, etc. to intentionally partner with and engage in a continued meaningful way with a list of public and private organizations that should consider engaging in each opportunity.
-Encourage sharing of materials and updates at regular intervals through online or in-person forum(s) .
+Encourage sharing of materials and updates at regular intervals through online or in-person forum(s).
 02 Adopt an organizational structure that can meet the needs of the next ten years.
 2-A) Establish employee positions dedicated to innovation with authority over dedicated operating and capital funds and flexibility to engage partnerships.
-Stewardshi
+Stewardship 2-B) Provide access to training that prepares agency staff to plan, program, manage, maintain, and operate new systems and infrastructure.